Bird feeding: Types

 Most common birds can be fed using peanuts, seed, coconut (but never desiccated coconut) or fat (but not oils that are liquid at room temperature) using a variety of feeders.

 After a station is established, it can take some weeks for birds to discover and start using it.
 This is particularly true if the feeding station is the first one in an area or (in cold-winter areas) if the station is being established in spring when natural sources of food are plentiful.
 Food, particularly unshelled foods, such as thistle seed and suet, left uneaten for too long may spoil.
-Birds also require a source of drinking water and a birdbath can attract birds as a feeding station.
+Birds also require a source of drinking water and a birdbath can attract birds to a feeding station.

 In North America, suet can be used to attract a variety of birds that may not reliably visit a bird feeder containing seeds.
-In Texas, all common species of woodpeckers will use a suet feeder year-round.
-In winter, yellow-rumped and orange-crowned warblers, golden-crowned kinglets and northern flickers could visit.
-In spring, northern oriole and other warblers may also visit.